Maverix Studio

 Verification Pipeline

-3. Claire (ElevenLabs voice, ZA female) calls reconstructed phone number from the view
+2. Claire (ElevenLabs voice, ZA female) calls the reconstructed phone number and speaks with the business to confirm or update: phone, email, address, business name

 Call Eligibility Check